orchidsoftware/orchid.software/docs/en/docs/cell-types.md

 In the above example, we set the `upperFormat` option to `'Y-m-d'` to display the date in the format 'YYYY-MM-DD'.
 The `lowerFormat` option is set to `'H:i:s.uP'`, which shows the time in the format 'HH:MM:SS.microseconds+timezone'.
 Feel free to adjust these formats and the `timeZone` option to suit your project's needs.

-> **Note:** This documentation assumes familiarity with the PHP "Named Arguments" feature.
-To learn more about this feature, visit the official PHP documentation page on [Named Arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments).
+> **Note:** This documentation assumes familiarity with the PHP [Named Arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) feature.

 ## Number